Underhand Front Raise – What It Is, How To Do It, Muscles Worked, And Alternatives Exercises

 To perform this exercise do the following steps

-- Step 1 – Adjust the weight of the barbell with the appropriate weights and stand upright holding the barbell at the level of your thighs with an underhand grip.
+• Step 1 – Stand upright holding the barbell at the level of your thighs with an underhand grip.

 This video illustrates the steps above